renovatebot/renovate/docs/usage/configuration-options.md

 There are total three possible options:

-1. `always`: Recreates all closed/merged PRs
+1. `always`: Recreates all closed or blocking PRs
 2. `auto`: The default option.
 Recreates only immortal PRs
 3. `never`: No PR is recreated, doesn't matter if it is immortal or not